samthor/hangar/README.md

 ```

 The code inside `./lib` helps provide a layer that hides local development vs. the real Fly deployed environment.
+(It also works without either, but just provides sensible single-node defaults.)

 You can use it in your code like: